 - There are currently 36 preferred bidder Wind IPPs with total capacity of 3 366 MW

-- Average SA Wind power plant size is large (compared to global scale) at 93.5 MW
+- Average SA Wind power plant size is 93.5 MW, which is large compared to global scale

-- Since inception of REIPPP, wind tariffs have dropped by 50% to +-79c/kWh, making wind prices comparable to new coal-based power generation and making SA RE tariffs competitive relative to the rest of the world
+- Since inception of REIPPP, wind tariffs have dropped by 59%, making wind prices cheaper than new coal-based power generation.
+The average tariff for wind & solar (in 2017 money) was 65c/kWh, making SA RE tariffs competitive relative to the rest of the world.

 - 6 422 MW of electricity procured from 112 RE Independent Power Producers (IPPs) in four bid rounds

 - To date, 3 776 MW of electricity generation capacity from 62 IPP projects has been connected to the national grid

 - The REIPP programme’s contribution to South Africa’s climate change objectives was a reduction of 33.2 million tonnes (Mton) carbon dioxide (CO2) and water savings of 39.2 million kilo litres achieved by 31 December 2018